ikariShinjiku/NavigateToJira/README.md

 Jira ID:The ID of thew jira ticket you want to navigate.

-Click the jump and it will open a new page and naviagte to the jira ticket you want to jump.
+Click the jump button, or press the enter key, and it will open a new page and naviagte to the jira ticket you want to jump.

 Also, you could direct download the crx in code.